-- Use a washable cover on your baby's car seat or pushchair, and again, have a spare so you can wash one and use one.
+- Use a washable cover on your baby's car seat or pushchair.
+Again, have a spare so you can wash one and use one.

-- Pack extra sets of clothes for you and your baby, should you need it.
+- Pack extra sets of clothes for you and your baby.
 Also carry a a bag for soiled clothing.

 If you are coping with a baby who cries constantly and won't sleep, it's easy to feel overcome and exhausted.
 It can be helpful to get support for yourself and talk to others about managing your baby’s reflux from day to day.